joekelley120/PyTorchTimeSeries/README.md

 ## Project Layout:
 * **Example Folder:**
 Contains examples for implementing PyTorch NARX and NARMAX modules for time-series modeling on real-life data.
-Also, included example for implementing a MRAC in PyTorch which a neural network controller.
+Also, included an example for implementing an MRAC in PyTorch which is a neural network controller.

 * **Helper Folder:**
 Contains helper methods for training NARX and NARMAX networks.
 Link to the helper methods are shown below